 - She plans to start a FitBodyFullLife blog and a ChristinaChitwoodPerformance blog.

-- She hopes to produce and distribute fitness and performance ebooks and DVDs and promote products, like Silent Coach, that she has liked herself.
+- She hopes to produce and distribute fitness and performance ebooks and DVDs and promote products that she has liked herself.

 - She has enjoyed past modelling experiences and now has more availability for modelling opportunities.